|

 In late 2005 it may have become fashionable, for some, to knock the young Spaniard, but the reality is that his title was well deserved, as is the fact that he took the mantle of 'youngest champion' from another great, Emerson Fittipaldi.

-Though Fernando might not be the media, or indeed the fans', favourite, he had clearly done enough to impress Ron Dennis, who pulled off the shock of the season when he snapped up the youngster for 2007.
+Though Fernando might not have been the media, or indeed the fans', favourite, he had clearly done enough to impress Ron Dennis, who pulled off the shock of the season when he snapped up the youngster for 2007.
 Clearly, 'the Ronster' hadn't fallen for the media's negativity… and who would you trust when it comes to assessing talent?

 The fact that Fernando was moving to McLaren was ever present throughout 2006, for the team that had assisted him to the title had every right to wonder why.
 As the season progressed, it was clear that the marriage - or should that be ménage a trois - consisting of the Spaniard, Renault and Flavio Briatore was breaking apart, though that didn't stop the partnership retaining both titles.